Welcome to Orange

 - Consult the dealer or a qualified technician for help.

 Note: Changes or modifications not expressly approved by Orange Music Electronic Company, Ltd. could void the user’s authority to operate the equipment.

-For customers in Canada: Where indicated or stated on the product/unit: This Class B digital apparatus complies with Canadian Interference Regulations CAN ICES-3(B)/NMB-3(B).
+For customers in Canada: Where indicated or stated on the product/unit, this digital apparatus complies with Canadian Interference Regulations CAN ICES-3(B)/NMB-3(B).

-All products are certified/tested to relevant safety standards.
-For further information please contact us. orangeamps.com/contact.
+All products are certified and tested to relevant safety standards.
+For further information, please contact us at orangeamps.com/contact.